640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 Alpha-fetoprotein screening (AFP).
-A blood test that measures the level of alpha-fetoprotein in the mothers' blood during pregnancy.
+This blood test measures the level of alpha-fetoprotein in the mothers' blood during pregnancy.
 AFP is a protein normally produced by the fetal liver and is present in the fluid surrounding the fetus (amniotic fluid), and crosses the placenta into the mother's blood.
-The AFP blood test is also called MSAFP (maternal serum AFP).Abnormal levels of AFP may signal the following:
+The AFP blood test is also called MSAFP (maternal serum AFP).Abnormal levels of AFP may signal:

 Open neural tube defects (ONTD), such as spina bifida